 Dave states that if you don’t know about your financial situation, then who does?
 We’ve never had a set budget mainly due to our frugality.

 But we did revert to a VERY strict one during the pandemic as dentistry in Louisiana was basically shut down for two months.

 The amazing part of getting on the COVID-19 budget was just how little we needed to live on plus how much wasteful spending we’ve been doing for years.

 I’m going to have to side with Dave on this one.
-No matter your income, it’s always a good idea to operate on a budget.
+No matter your income, a good thing to do is operate on a budget.